build-on-aws/content/tutorials/getting-started-with-amplify-on-react-native/index.md

 ## Amplify DataStore persisting data on device

+One of the things that Amplify DataStore does is it helps with abstracting the underlying APIs you need to use to persist data into your device's local storage and we will see an example of that shortly below.
+Moreover, it works behind the scenes to synchronize your data to and from your cloud backend to your device's local storage.
+You as a developer use the `DataStore API` for your reading and writing to the device local storage, which in turn interacts with another DataStore components called `Store Engine`.
+This `Store Engine` handles the queries between your device's local storage and your app.
+Optionally you can configure it to work with another DataStore components called `Sync Engine` to sync the changes to your local data to a cloud backend in addition to sync your cloud data back to your device's local storage, for example if you were offline and there were external updates to your cloud backend.
+It's worth mentioning that the `Sync Engine` uses a managed GraphQL offering called `AppSync` to send your data models as GraphQL queries to your backend.

 In order to add Amplify DataStore functionality to our project without fully integrating with AWS cloud services we're going to first run:

 ```bash